Brand Measurement Case Studies

 Are these numbers good?

-Brand advertising drives more growth than direct response — and you see it right away.
-Not just in revenue, but in the signals that are hardest to move.
+Brand advertising drives more profitable growth than direct response — and you see it right away, in the number that matters most: contribution dollars.

 1.93x – 2.39x iROAS on Brand Campaigns